votchallenge/trax/docs/documentation_cpp.rst

       Returns a file buffer and its length.
 This function returns a pointer to the internal data which should not be modified.

+.. cpp:class:: Region

+   .. cpp:function:: Region()

+      Creates a new empty region.

+   .. cpp:function:: Region(const Region& original)

+      Creates a clone of region.

+   .. cpp:function:: static Region create_special(int code)

+      Creates a special region object.
+Only one paramter (region code) required.

+   .. cpp:function:: static Region create_rectangle(float x, float y, float width, float height)

+      Creates a rectangle region.

+   .. cpp:function:: static Region create_polygon(int count)

+      Creates a polygon region object for a given amout of points.
+Note that the coordinates of the points are arbitrary and have to be set after allocation.

+   .. cpp:function:: ~Region()

+      Releases region, frees allocated memory.

+   .. cpp:function:: int type() const

+      Returns type identifier of the region object.

+   .. cpp:function:: bool empty() const

+      Checks if region container is empty.

+   .. cpp:function:: void set(int code)

+      Sets the code of a special region.

+   .. cpp:function:: int get() const

+      Returns a code of a special region object.

+   .. cpp:function:: void set(float x, float y, float width, float height)

+      Sets the coordinates for a rectangle region.

+   .. cpp:function:: void get(float* x, float* y, float* width, float* height) const

+      Retreives coordinate from a rectangle region object.

+   .. cpp:function:: void set_polygon_point(int index, float x, float y)

+      Sets coordinates of a given point in the polygon.

+   .. cpp:function:: void get_polygon_point(int index, float* x, float* y) const

+      Retrieves the coordinates of a specific point in the polygon.

+   .. cpp:function:: int get_polygon_count() const

+      Returns the number of points in the polygon.

+   .. cpp:function:: Bounds bounds() const

+      Computes bounds of a region.

+   .. cpp:function:: Region convert(int type) const

+      Convert region to one of the other types if possible.

+   .. cpp:function:: float overlap(const Region& region, const Bounds& bounds = Bounds()) const

+      Calculates the Jaccard index overlap measure for the given regions with optional bounds that limit the calculation area.

 .. cpp:class:: Properties